ember-learn/ember-blog/source/2019-06-14-the-ember-times-issue-102.md

 Be kind,

-Preston Sego, Isaac Lee, Chris Ng, Jessica Jordan, the crowd and the Learning Team
+Preston Sego, Isaac Lee, Chris Ng, Jessica Jordan and the Learning Team